-Parameter Description hmac-sha-1 Sets the authentication algorithm for the key to SHA-1.
-This parameter is also supported for TCP-AO. hmac-sha-256 Sets the authentication algorithm for the key to SHA-256. hmac-sha-384 Sets the authentication algorithm for the key to SHA-384. hmac-sha-512 Sets the authentication algorithm for the key to SHA-512. md5 Sets the authentication algorithm for the key to md5.
+Parameter Description hmac-sha-1 Sets the authentication algorithm for the key to SHA-1. hmac-sha-256 Sets the authentication algorithm for the key to SHA-256. hmac-sha-384 Sets the authentication algorithm for the key to SHA-384. hmac-sha-512 Sets the authentication algorithm for the key to SHA-512.

+Parameter Description md5 Sets the authentication algorithm for the key to md5.
 Maximum length of the key string supported: 16 bytes (config-if context), 64 bytes (config-keychain-key context).